 Kids at the Grand Floridian

+If you’re thinking of giving your kids a more sophisticated Disney resort experience then the Grand Floridian is the place to be.
 A pirate adventure, wonderland tea party, and movies under the stars are perfect for the little ones.
 And don’t forget the Princess Parade!
-Some guests go all out for this fun tradition at the Grand, so make sure your little princess is dressed and ready for her big debut.
+Some guests go all out for this fun tradition at the Grand Floridian so make sure your little princess is dressed and ready for her big debut.
 You can also always count on the amazing family Beach Pool area not only for fun in the sun but also as the location of all the children’s programs.
 The cast members do crafts, dances, and games poolside so if you’re taking a day away from the crowds at the parks, be sure to check it out.
 Of course, if you have tweens, they may just like the idea that there is a spa robe and a balcony to help make you feel extra princess-like.

 What We Really Thought of The Grand Floridian